Animal Health and Well-Being

 In Our Communities

-Versova and its family of farms are committed to engaging and giving back to the communities in which we work and live.
-Under our guiding principles of stewardship and servant leadership, our teams live by our core values of community and service by serving on local boards, volunteering for non-profit organizations, and actively participating in youth sports, churches and other civic endeavors.
+Versova and its family of farms are committed to engaging with and giving back to the communities in which we work and live.
+Under our guiding principles of stewardship and servant leadership, our teams live by our core values of community and service through charitable giving and volunteerism.

 Hunger Relief

-As producers of affordable, highly nutritious eggs and egg products, Versova embraces the responsibility of putting food on the tables of those who are facing hunger.
+As producers of affordable, highly nutritious eggs and egg products, Versova embraces the responsibility of putting food on the tables of those who are facing hunger, which is why hunger relief is a pillar of the Versova Foundation.
+Versova regularly supports national hunger groups and programs, such as Feeding America and AEB’s Fighting Hunger by the Dozens, in addition to its localized efforts to fight food insecurity in its farms’ communities.

-In Iowa, Versova has joined other egg producers statewide in partnering with the Iowa Egg Council to donate eggs each month to Iowa’s food banks to help reduce hunger through the donation program, Cracking Hunger.
-Versova committed to donating 86,400 eggs each month.
-Additionally, over the years, Versova’s farms have donated eggs and purchased meals for Iowa families in need.
+In Iowa, Versova has joined other egg producers statewide to donate eggs each month to Iowa’s food banks to help reduce hunger through Iowa Egg Council’s donation program, Cracking Hunger.
+Versova donates more than 86,000 eggs each month to the effort.

-Versova’s farm in Ohio, Trillium, has a long partnership with the state’s hunger relief providers, working in collaboration with Ohio’s egg producers and the Ohio Poultry Association.
-In 2018, Trillium donated more than 37,300 dozen eggs to foodbanks and local pantries.
-In addition, Trillium employees have volunteered at local foodbanks doing thing like meal preparation and filling backpacks for schools.
+Versova’s farms in Ohio, Trillium Farms, have a long partnership with the state’s hunger relief providers, working in collaboration with Ohio’s egg producers and the Ohio Poultry Association.
+Trillium donates more than 2,000 dozen eggs per month to foodbanks and local pantries.
+In addition, Trillium employees have volunteered at local foodbanks helping with meal preparation and filling backpacks for schools.